Design Systems vs Component Library

 By leveraging both Design Systems and component libraries, teams can strike a balance between creativity and efficiency, ultimately delivering products that are not only visually appealing but also functional, scalable, and user-friendly.

 As an application Developer, we must strike a balance between providing the flexibility of the component library to the Content Creators while making them adhere to Design System guidelines.
-It could mean saying to ‘NO’ to features that are technically possible, but doesn’t adhere to the Design System.
+It could mean saying ‘NO’ to features that are technically possible, but doesn’t adhere to the Design System.

 Whether you’re embarking on a new project or seeking to enhance an existing one, embracing the synergy between Design Systems and component libraries is key to success in today’s fast-paced digital landscape.